gkjohnson/three-mesh-bvh/README.md

 closestPointToGeometry(
 	geometry : BufferGeometry,
 	geometryToBvh : Matrix4,
-	target1 : Vector3 = null,
+	target1 : Object = {},
-	target2 : Vector3 = null,
+	target2 : Object = {},
 	minThreshold : Number = 0,
 	maxThreshold : Number = Infinity
-) : Number
+) : target1
 ```

 Computes the closest distance from the geometry to the mesh and puts the closest point on the mesh in `target1` (in the frame of the BVH) and the closest point on the other geometry in `target2` (in the geometry frame).
+If `target1` is not provided a new Object is created and returned from the function.

 The `geometryToBvh` parameter is the transform of the geometry in the mesh's frame.

 If a point is found that is closer than `minThreshold` then the function will return that result early.
 Any triangles or points outside of `maxThreshold` are ignored.
 If no point is found within the min / max thresholds then `null` is returned and the target objects are not modified.

-`target1` and `target2` are optional objects equal to the `target` parameter in [closestPointPoint](#closestPointToPoint)
+`target1` and `target2` are optional objects that similar to the `target` parameter in [closestPointPoint](#closestPointToPoint) and set with the same fields as that function.

 The returned in `target1` and `target2` can be used with the standalone function [getTriangleHitPointInfo](#getTriangleHitPointInfo) to obtain more information like UV coordinates, triangle normal and materialIndex.